-The applications of the amendments to HKFRSs in the current year has had no material impact on the Group's financial position and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.
+Except for described above, the application of the new and amendments to HKFRSs in the current year has had no material impact on the Group's financial position and performance for the current and prior years and/or on the disclosures set out in these consolidated financial statements.

-2.3 ISSUED BUT NOT YET EFFECTIVE HONG KONG FINANCIAL REPORTING STANDARDS
+2.3 ISSUED BUT NOT YET EFFECTIVE HKFRSs

-The Group has not applied the following new and amendments to HKFRSs, that have been issued but are not yet effective, in these consolidated financial statements.
+The Group has not early applied the following amendments to HKFRSs that have been issued but are not yet effective, in these consolidated financial statements.

-Amendments to HKFRS 10 and HKAS 28 (2011)
+Amendments to HKFRS 10 and HKAS 28